jackgray/coil-noise-prep/README.md

-Sends a multiband/hyperband DICOM series from GE MRI scanning console to be examined by the coil noise detector.
+Sends a multiband/hyperband DICOM series from GE MRI scanning console to be examined by the coil noise detector container.

 ## Requires: